Hiking New Zealand Guide 2019

 If you’re hiking New Zealand’s North Island then we recommend the Tongariro Crossing hike in the Tongariro National Park.

-Known as New Zealand’s finest day walk, the Tongariro Alpine Crossing leads walkers through a strange but beautiful volcanic landscape.
+Known as one of the finest day walk, the Tongariro Alpine Crossing leads walkers through a strange but beautiful volcanic landscape.
 Set in a UNESCO dual World Heritage area, the walk is 19.4km (12 miles) in total and will take most hikers a full day, so it’s worth setting off early.
-It’s one of the more challenging New Zealand hikes, but the views of emerald mountain lakes and smoking steam vents make every drop of sweat worth it!
+It’s one of the more challenging hikes, but the views of emerald mountain lakes and smoking steam vents make every drop of sweat worth it!
 As the hike crosses an alpine environment with some unique hazards, there are seasonal restrictions in place and occasionally the track will be shut for safety reasons.

 If you’re hiking New Zealand’s South Island then we recommend the Hooker Valley Track in the Aoraki/Mount Cook National Park.